aws-samples/shopfloor-connectivity/examples/ipc-ads-s3/README.md

 Startup commands for Linux deployments.
 When running from the console use terminal session for every service or run the servers as Docker containers.

--   <path to PCCC adapter deployment>/bin/pccc -port 50001
+-   <path to ADS adapter deployment>/bin/ads -port 50001

 -   <path to S3 target deployment>/bin/aws-s3-target -port 50002